scollinselliott/eratosthenes/README.md

-  unrelated deposits and stratigraphic deposits) as determined by the presence/absence of find-types, which conflicts with a sequence obtained from a stratigraphic sequence whose physical relationships are certain, this function will reorder the optimal seriation accordingly, fitting any single deposits missing from the stratigraphic sequence accordingly.
+  unrelated deposits and stratigraphic deposits) as determined by the presence/absence of find-types, which conflicts with a sequence obtained from a stratigraphic sequence whose physical relationships are certain, this function will reorder the optimal seriation, fitting any single deposits missing from the stratigraphic sequence accordingly.

 The package `eratosthenes` does not have functionality to produce serations, as packages `seriation`, `vegan`, and `lakhesis` can perform